ItaConnell007/Code-Institute-Project-Two/README.md

 I played around with a couple of different themes, as I was looking for high quality images, I experimented with some AI images as well which was an additional educational experience in this design process, learning about AI.

+## Bugs / Testing / Google Lighthouse Testing

+While developing this memory card game, I encountered several challenges and learned a great deal in the process.
+One of the key issues I faced was ensuring that only two cards could be flipped at any given time.
+To solve this, I implemented a variable called `blockBoard` that would prevent further moves while two cards were flipped.<br>

+Another issue I faced was when a card was clicked multiple times, causing unexpected behavior.
+To resolve this, I added a condition in the `cardFlip` function to check if the clicked card was the same as the initial card, and if so, do nothing. <br>

+The most significant learning experience came from creating a function to randomize the order of the cards when the page loaded.
+I learned about Immediately Invoked Function Expressions (IIFE) and how they could be used to execute functions immediately after they are defined.
+This allowed me to randomize the cards in a clean and efficient manner.

+Throughout the project, I also gained a deeper understanding of event listeners, manipulating the DOM, and using data attributes in HTML elements.
+This project provided a valuable opportunity to apply and expand upon my existing knowledge of JavaScript, HTML, and CSS.